History of the England cricket team from 1945: 2000s

-On 21 December 2004 England completed their eighth successive Test victory with a win in the opening Test against South Africa at Port Elizabeth, the best sequence of Test match wins by England and the team were able to complete their first away victory over their opponents since they were re-admitted to the game in 1991.
+On 21 December 2004 England completed their eighth successive Test victory with a win in the opening Test against South Africa at Port Elizabeth.
+This was the best sequence of Test match wins by England.
+The team also were able to complete their first away victory over their opponents since they were re-admitted to the game in 1991.

 Coming into the 2005 Ashes series, England had moved up to second, having won 14 and drawn 3 of their 18 previous Test matches since March 2004, raising hopes that the series would be closely fought.
 The Ashes series had a long build up, with England and Australia playing a triangular ODI series with Bangladesh, with the final England-Australia match ending in a tie (not a draw), prior to a second one-day series between England and Australia won 2–1 by Australia.

 Australia won the first Test at Lord's comfortably, but England came back to win the second Test at Edgbaston with a two-run victory, the narrowest win by runs in Ashes history.
 The third Test ended in a draw, with one day having been lost to rain and England one wicket away from victory.
 England then narrowly won the fourth Test in Nottingham by three wickets after forcing the Australians to follow on.
 In the fifth and final Test at the Oval in London England came into the final day needing to avoid a defeat with a lead of 40 runs and one wicket down, and batted until well after the tea interval to ensure the game would end a draw and England would regain the Ashes 2–1.

-In the first Test series (versus Pakistan) after The Ashes triumph (in November/December 2005) England came down to earth with a bump.
-In the first Test match in Multan England squandered a strong position (first innings lead of 144) to eventually lose the match by 22 runs.
+In the first Test series (versus Pakistan) after The Ashes triumph in November/December 2005, England came down to earth with a bump.
+In the first Test match in Multan, England squandered a strong position (first innings lead of 144) to eventually lose the match by 22 runs.
 The second Test at Faisalabad was drawn with Pakistan pressing hard for victory.
-In the final Test at Lahore England collapsed again to lose by an innings and 100 runs (their first innings defeat for two years).
+In the final Test at Lahore, England collapsed again to lose by an innings and 100 runs (their first innings defeat for two years).